AbstractSDK/contracts/docs/src/2_introduction/1_design_space.md

     A==>Store[fa:fa-store App Store]
 ```

-This two main benefits:
+This approach offers two significant benefits:

-- **Sovereignty:** There are less trust assumptions that the user has to make.
-The user does not have to trust the application's maintainers to not steal their funds.
+- __Sovereignty:__ Users have more control over their funds as they don't need to trust application maintainers.
-- **Customizability:** The user can customize the application to their liking.
-Applications that take this design in mind can provide novel customization options that would not be possible with hosted applications.
+- __Customizability:__ Users can tailor their application, leading to novel customization options unavailable with hosted applications.